• Comparisons to VBAM

 Construction can go as fast as completing a unit on the turn it was purchased.
 All construction of units and fighters takes place at shipyards.
 Shipyards can contribute as much to construction as they can produce in income.
 The number of units they can build in a turn is somewhat less than that.

 Bases can be produced at systems where there is no shipyard.
-Such planets can contribute the same amount towards construction as a system with a shipyard.
+Such planets can contribute the same amount towards construction of fixed units as a system with a shipyard.

 Units that are crippled need to be repaired.
 To repair a unit it is sent to a shipyard, where it takes up a slot that could be used to build a ship, and the owner pays 25% of the original cost.
 Bases do not need a shipyard.